 A similar example in the same quality is in the Victoria & Albert museum London and the Metropolitan Museum of Art in New York.

-Condition: Good, there are three lines of beads missing in the guard.
+Condition: Good, there are three lines of beads missing in the guard and the knucklebow has an old repair.
 The scabbard has some surfacial ware, but further in good condition.

 Total length: 101cm